f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

  **So why do I need to setup different processing environments?** the problem are the libraries (modules and packages) you're going to need in the future and its dependencies.

+| **Acknowledgment**
+---
- (*the following part is taken from the Python tutorial:* https://docs.python.org/3.6/tutorial/venv.html)
+The following part is taken from the Python tutorial: https://docs.python.org/3.6/tutorial/venv.html |

 You may face several situations where you want to use different Python environments:
 * An specific application needs a version different from the installed in your OS.
 Simply uninstalling the OS Python version is not a good idea as you may break many things.
 * You want to use a module or a package that has a dependency of a specific version of another module or package, the requirements are in conflict.

 There may be other situations where you may want to use different Python interpreters.
-The solution to this problem has been already added to the standard Python distribution.
+The solution to this problem has been already added to the standard Python distribution: [virtual environments](https://docs.python.org/3/library/venv.html).

 Virtual environments, are self-contained directory trees that contain a Python installation for a particular version of Python, plus a number of additional packages.

 Different applications can then use different virtual environments.
+Imagine that application A needs a specific version of a package and application B needs the same package but within another version.

-To resolve the earlier example of conflicting requirements, application A can have its own virtual environment with version 1.0 installed while application B has another virtual environment with version 2.0.
-If application B requires a library be upgraded to version 3.0, this will not affect application A’s environment.
+To resolve the earlier example of conflicting requirements:
+* application A can have its own virtual environment with version 1.0 installed
+* while application B has another virtual environment with version 2.0
+* if application B requires a library be upgraded to version 3.0, this will not affect application A’s environment.

 ### Python Virtual Environments